 - All-purpose flour is the most popular and used flour in the US, therefore perfect for baking.

-- Salt– enhances the flavors of any baked goods
+- Salt- enhances the flavors of any baked goods.

 *The amount of each ingredient can be found in the recipe card.
+All ingredients are available in the grocery store.

-How To Make The Peanut Butter Cookie Dough:
+How To Make The Cookie Dough

 Step 1.
+Butter and sugar.

-Place butter and sugar in a bowl and use an electric mixer to cream them until light and fluffy.
+Place butter and sugar in a bowl and use an electric hand mixer to cream them until light and fluffy.

 Step 2.
+Egg and vanilla.

 Mix the egg and vanilla extract in another bowl, then gradually beat them into the butter mixture.

 Step 4.
+Chill the dough.

 Chill the dough for at least 30 minutes until firm.

 Step 5.
+Prepare the baking sheets.

 Preheat oven to 350F/180C.
 Lightly grease two baking sheets or cover them with parchment paper or silicone mats.

 Step 6.
+Form the cookies.

 If you do not use the ice cream scoop, just grab two teaspoons.
-Spoon out rounded teaspoonfuls of the dough and roll into balls.
+Spoon out rounded teaspoonfuls of the dough and roll them into balls.

 I used my ice cream scoop here in this picture.